ereinhardt/AV-Player/README.md

-# A/V-Player (v.1.3-10-2025)
+# A/V-Player (v.1.4-11-2025)

-"A/V-Player" with 16-channel audio and 8-channel video (each video track includes 2-channel audio), individual audio device/channel/volume mapping, a master timeline with loop function, Timecode via Art-Net, UDP- and OSC-Trigger-Sender (e.g., for additional BrightSign Mediaplayer in the same network – an `autorun.brs` (inside the `Brightsign-UDP` folder) for receiving UDP triggers is included).
+"A/V-Player" with 16-channel audio and 8-channel video (each video track includes 2-channel audio), individual audio device/channel/volume mapping, a master timeline with loop function, Timecode via Art-Net, MIDI-BPM-Clock, 8x UDP- and 8x OSC-Trigger-Sender (e.g., for additional BrightSign Mediaplayer in the same network – an `autorun.brs` (inside the `Brightsign-UDP` folder) for receiving UDP triggers is included).

 by Erik Anton Reinhardt.<br>
 [MIT License]